hypergeek-dev/e-archive-demo/README.md

 - Lists which OAIS functional entities are simulated
 - Shows which parts are omitted (e.g. METS packaging, long-term preservation)
 - Textual explanation only (no functional logic)
-- Page styled in line with the dark theme used site-wide

 ---